Biography

 As a soloist, Dalibor Karvay has performed with numerous renowned orchestras, including the Wiener Symphoniker, ORF Radio-Symphonieorchester Wien, Wiener KammerOrchester, Camerata Salzburg, Deutsche Symphonie-Orchester Berlin, Nationaltheater-Orchester Mannheim, Stuttgarter Philharmoniker, English Chamber Orchestra, Kyoto Symphony Orchestra, Orchestra Ensemble Kanazawa, Solistes Européens Luxembourg, Czech Philharmonic, Prague Symphony Orchestra FOK, Slovak Philharmonic, Slovak Radio Symphony Orchestra, State Philharmonic Košice, and Slovak Sinfonietta Žilina.

 Dalibor Karvay began playing the violin at an early age under the guidance of his father.
-He later continued his studies at the Conservatory in Žilina in the class of Bohumil Urban and at the Universität für Musik und darstellende Kunst in Vienna under the legendary violin professor Boris Kuschnir.
-During his studies, he recorded several performances for Slovak Radio.
-His solo debut album, Souvenirs, was released in 2017 under the label of the Music Centre Slovakia.
-Alongside his active concert career, he is a violin professor at the Musik und Kunst Privatuniversität in Vienna.
+He later continued his studies at the Conservatory in Žilina in the class of Bohumil Urban, before pursuing further training at the University of Music and Performing Arts Vienna with the legendary violin pedagogue Boris Kuschnir.
+While still a student, he made several recordings for Slovak Radio.
+His debut solo album Souvenirs was released in 2017 by Music Centre Slovakia.

 Dalibor Karvay plays the Antonio Stradivari violin, Cremona 1694, “ex Benecke,” on loan from the Austrian National Bank.